Mustang Mountain Bike Tour - 19 Days Itinerary and Cost

 • Visa: Most nations may get one when they arrive at Kathmandu Airport.
 You need a passport that is valid for at least six months, one photo, and a fee (USD 30/50/125 for 15/30/90 days).

 • Travel insurance is required.
-Your coverage must cover medical costs, emergency evacuation from high altitudes up to 5,000 meters, and adventure cycling and hiking.
+Your coverage must cover medical costs, emergency evacuation from high altitudes up to 5,000 metres, and adventure cycling and hiking.
 You need proof to get permission.

 • The currency is the Nepali Rupee (NPR).
 Change money in Kathmandu.
 There aren't many ATMs outside of Pokhara.
 Bring enough cash to cover your own expenditures.